ajwarnick/ajwarnick.github.io/src/work/anincompletearchiveofayear/index.md

 ---
 layout: layouts/work.njk
-permalink: work/abstractnewspaper/index.html
+# permalink: work/newsisbreaking/index.html
-title: Abstract Newspaper
+title: An Incomplete Archive Of A Year
-slug: abstractnewspaper
+slug: anincompletearchiveofayear
-warnickNumber: "00.00.00.xx"
+warnickNumber: "xx.00.22.003"

 tags:
   - work

-type: sculpture
+type: "photography"
-year: "2021"
+year: "2020"
-featured_image: "abstractnewspaper-1.jpg"
+featured_image: "2020_01_12_img_4.jpg.print.5x7.jpg"
-# featured_audio: ""
+featured_audio: ""
-# featured_video: ""
+featured_video: ""

 materials:
-  - "Newsprint"
+  - "Chromogenic Prints"
-  - "Ink"
+  - "Custom Software"

 # edition:
 #   number:
 #   proofs:
 #   limitless: true

-color: '#FF0000'
+# color: ''

 description:
-  short: A daily updated stack of ten New York Times that has been programmatically altered rendering the information to pure form.
+  short: "An archive of programmatically altered images sourced daily from the images on the front page of the New York Times throughout the whole of 2020."
-  long: A daily updated stack of ten New York Times that has been programmatically altered rendering the information to pure form.
+  long: "An archive of programmatically altered images sourced daily from the images on the front page of the New York Times throughout the whole of 2020."

-dimensions_sort: "858"
+dimensions_sort: "20000"
-dimensions: '11” x 13” x 6”'
+dimensions: 'Dimensions Variable'

 available: true
-# price: "$4,000"
+price: ""

 # collaborators:
 #   - {